-Yearbook heroes
+Yearbook Heroes

 Looking for inspiration, design tricks, how to make a great cover, promoting your yearbook and engaging your community?